Students who want to take this course need to be admitted to the master’s programme in Criminal Justice.

 Brief course description

 Basic elements of the criminology curriculum will be integrated in the current course.
 Methodology and statistics of criminological research will be used in different group assignments.
 We will closely focus on the organization of the correctional system and judicial policy in which there is room for integration of the different elements of justice, policy and organization.
+Since punishment is an important intervention in the life course and criminal career of offenders, attention will be paid to another basic element of the criminology curriculum, namely the development of criminal behavior.

 Upon completing this course, students will be able to: